 Public speaking is not his thing, but he has to do these presentations.
 You rehearse it.
 You get into muscle memory.
 You understand what’s going to happen to your body.
-You understand and recognize that physiological function is going to happen and you cannot control it.
-But if you stay extremely still, you realize that “Holy shit, I’m superhuman right now.”
+You understand and recognize that physiological function is going to happen, and you cannot control it.
+But if you stay incredibly still, you realize that “Holy shit, I’m superhuman right now.”

-You see and hear things that normally would fly right past you, you would not even pick up on.
-But now, all of a sudden, you can hear or see or even feel or taste everything in the world around you.
+You see and hear things that generally would fly right past you; you would not even pick up on.
+But now, all of a sudden, you can listen to or see or also feel or taste everything in the world around you.
 So to those who are forced to do PowerPoint presentations, and they’re like, “Oh, public speaking sucks.”

-That flow state … I’m veering off a little bit, but Neil Young did a real interesting experiment back in the ’70s about flow states, where there’s a reciprocity that happens between, in his case musician and audience, where the energy he would put out would come back at him thousand-fold, because he was in this flow state.
+That flow state … I’m veering off a little bit, but Neil Young did a fascinating experiment back in the ’70s about flow states, where there’s an interchange that happens between, in his case musician and audience, where the energy he would put out would come back at him thousand-fold because he was in this flow state.

 It would create these moments, and he’s like, “There’s no way I could ever duplicate that.”
 And that, for an actor, when we can say, “There’s no way I could ever do that again,” that’s when your work is at its peak.

-The worst thing an actor ever wants to hear is, “Do the exact same thing.
+The worst thing an actor ever wants to hear is, “Do the same thing.
 Don’t change anything.”
-It’s like … that moment has passed.
-If you catch it on film, wonderful.
+It’s like … that moment has passed if you catch it on film, wonderful.

-This moment is a new moment.
-I’ll keep the blocking the same, not change the way I move a prop or anything (for continuity), but the emotional vibrance, or vibrations rather, that are happening within my body over the dialogue, that’s going to change every single time.
+This moment is new.
+I’ll keep the blocking the same, not change the way I move a prop or anything (for continuity).
+Still, the emotional vibrancy, or vibrations instead, that are happening within my body over the dialogue, that’s going to change every single time.
 Great directors understand that.
 Not so great directors will learn to understand that as they go along their journey.

 My pleasure.
 Can I just … Let me give a shout-out … There’s a gentleman … I did not come up with this information myself.
 So wish I did.
 My mentor, the most influential coach and teacher of my life, a gentleman by the name of Steve Eastin.

-He’s the one who taught myself and a whole generation of actors about this.
+He’s the one who taught me and a whole generation of actors about this.
 He’s a brilliant actor and a Loving teacher, as well, and he shared this knowledge.
 All he ever said to us is like, “Hey, now you have to carry the torch.
-Share that knowledge with the next generation of actor or artist coming up.”
+Share that knowledge with the next generation of actors or artists coming up.”
 Let’s give him that shout-out, please.

 Is he still teaching?

 He is.
-Still working like a demon, too.
-I mean, everyone from Steven Spielberg to Ridley Scott to Brian DePalma have hired him to act in their movies.
+He is still working like a demon, too.
+I mean, everyone from Steven Spielberg to Ridley Scott to Brian DePalma has hired him to act in their movies.
 He’s a true journeyman Actor.

 I find there’s a lot of parallels between success and fitness.
-How is fitness played into your success?
+How is fitness played in your success?
 Do you enjoy working out?

 For me, it’s an absolute necessity.
 It’s the only way I can handle stress.
-So I literally, every morning, five days a week, I’m at the gym.
+So, every morning, five days a week, I’m at the gym.
 Without hesitation, without … even on Mondays, and no one really likes Mondays in this world, but I’m there, and I enjoy the process of just …

 Just literally punching the heavy bag for 25 minutes, jumping rope in between sets.
 It releases any tension you may have had from whatever, the day before, the week before, what’s coming up … it’s just gone.

-They’re out of the equation, they’re out of the game, you don’t have to deal with them anymore.
-Move on to … and that’s easier for an actor to do, because we literally go from job to job to job.
+They’re out of the equation; they’re out of the game, you don’t have to deal with them anymore.
+Move on to …, and that’s easier for an actor to do because we go from job to job to job.

-Yeah, that’s great advice.
+Yeah, that’s excellent advice.
 Is there anything you wish everybody knew?